Cidaas/terraform-provider-cidaas/README.md

 * `client_id` (String) The client ID provided by the social provider.
 This is used to authenticate your application with the social provider.
 * `client_secret` (String, Sensitive) The client secret provided by the social provider.
 This is used alongside the client ID to authenticate your application with the social provider.
 * `name` (String) The name of the social provider configuration.
-This should be unique within your Cidaas environment.
+This should be unique within your cidaas environment.
 * `provider_name` (String) The name of the social provider.
 Supported values include `google`, `facebook`, `linkedin` etc.

 ### Optional